 - Assemble a financial plan for budgeting and investments to support the successful implementation of online education

-$800 for members, $975 for non-members (includes all 3 workshops; Workshop Pass coupons may not be used on any Mastery Series programs)
+$800 for members, $975 for non-members (includes all 3 modules; Workshop Pass coupons may not be used on any Mastery Series program)